turingschool/career-development-curriculum/module_two/m2_repeat_plan.md

 3. How will you know at the end of this module that you have successfully completed your professional development goals?

-4. How will you contribute to the Empathy & Privilege?
+4. How will you contribute to the Empathy & Privilege Gear Up?

 5. How will you contribute to other Gear Ups?